Backup and Disaster Recovery

 Systems.
 Data.
 Workloads.

-Protection is handled externally, not left sitting on local devices, isolated hardware, or backup jobs that no one checks until recovery is required.
-Backup scope is aligned to what matters operationally, so critical systems are covered properly and recoverability is not left to assumption.
+Protection is handled externally using cloud-based backup, not left sitting on local devices, isolated hardware or backup jobs that no one checks until recovery is required.
+Backup scope is aligned to what matters operationally, so critical systems are covered fully and recoverability is not left to assumption.

 How Recovery Is Maintained